dougeby/IntuneDocs/intune/get-started-enroll.md

 ms.custom: intune-azure
 ---

-# Getting started enrolling devices
+# Get started enrolling devices

 Microsoft Intune helps you enable your workforce with mobile devices while keeping your corporate data protected.
 Since your end users will interact with Intune on their devices rather than in the admin console, you want to make sure that you are fluent with the enrollment experience.
 This way, you can combine well-crafted compliance policies with your experience to show empathy for your users.
 This is especially important because your users will know exactly what information that you as an admin can see: